 "No," Tatsumi told him pointedly, "that's how Muraki wants you to think.
 He figures by undermining you he can undermine this establishment."

 Tatsumi started at that.
 Was he hearing what he thought he was hearing?
 "Watch yourself, Tsuzuki.
 In the right crowd a statement like that could be taken the wrong way."

-"Enma and his cronies can take that however they want," the other muttered under his breath.
+"Enma and his cronies can take that however they want," Tsuzuki muttered under his breath.
 "They don't trust me as things stand.
-That would just confirm the opinion they've had of me all along.
+That would just be confirming the opinion they've had of me all along.
 Ever since I've been here, Enma's had his eye on me, hasn't he?
 That's why he's kept me around all this time.
 Why I've never been promoted, never been given a chance to leave.
-He's been keeping me caged up because I have something he wants for himself, and he's afraid to lose his bargaining chip."
+He's been keeping me caged up because I have something he wants for himself, and he's afraid to lose what I can give him."

 Tatsumi exhaled sharply and turned away.
 "Tsuzuki, this is getting ridiculous—"

 "I'm not paranoid!"
-His chair scraped the floor as Tsuzuki stood, staring at Tatsumi with pleading eyes the secretary did not want to see.
+His chair scraped the floor loudly as Tsuzuki stood, staring at Tatsumi with those pleading eyes the secretary did not want to see at that moment.
+That gaze he hated himself for never being able to resist.
 "Look me in the eye, Tatsumi, and tell me what I'm saying isn't even just a little bit true!"

 Tatsumi, however, looked stubbornly away.